jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 There is only a single repeated field, so the repetition levels can be either zero or one.
 To identify the start of the array, the first element in this example will have a repetition level of zero.
-The remaining values in the array will have the repetition level zero.
+The remaining values in the array will have the repetition level of one.
 So `556` has repetition level of zero, and `557` has a repetition level of one.

 For the next value `988` we can infer that it belongs to the second record because it has a repetition level of zero.
 This means it has to be the first value in the array.
-And the remaining values in the second record `989`, `999` because they have a repetition level of 1.
+And the remaining values in the second record `989`, `989` because they have a repetition level of 1.

 In this example we were able to identify that the repeated values belonged